 So what is a CRN?
 CRN stands for Canadian Registration Number, as defined in CSA B51.

-Canadian Registration Numbers (CRN numbers) identify unique pressure equipment designs for use in Canada, and must meet requirements.
+Canadian Registration Numbers (CRN numbers) identify unique pressure equipment design concepts for use in Canada, and must meet regulatory requirements.
 Each design concept has a unique number.
 One Canadian Registration Number can represent millions of individual items, each with a different serial number, that all conform to the CRN design.
+CRN’s are unique to Canada, and require an independant review of pressure equipment designs, pursuant to public safety.

+There are 13 independent jurisdictions in Canada, each with their own set of statutes and regulations that govern pressure equipment.
 Canadian provincial regulatory authorities have cooperated to help ensure CRN numbers are tracked nationwide, and identifiable across provincial boundaries.
-CRN numbers are required to be stamped on equipment or, in the case of very small fittings, trackable with other identification markings.
+CRN numbers are required to be stamped on equipment or, in the case of very small fittings, trackable with other identification markings, in accordance with MSS-SP-25.

 CSA B51, the Canadian “Boiler, Pressure Vessel, and Pressure Piping Code”, describes the required rules of CRN use in detail.
 Part 1, Clause 4 specifies that pressure fittings, pressure vessels, and boilers are assigned CRN numbers with the acceptance of regulatory authorities in provinces where the equipment is to be used.